Tagged or AnyVal?

 So it works, great, but are there any downsides?
 Well, there are:

-• tagged types are compiler hack.
+• tagged types are a compiler hack.
 As such, they are not standardized and there is no single implementation one could use in all codebases.
 I know that Shapeless, Scalaz and Software Mill ones.
-Not to mention ad hoc implementations with author’s own tweaks posted on blogs,
+Not to mention ad hoc implementations with the author’s own tweaks posted on blogs,

 AnyVals